Theatrical people in the time of Shakespeare’s Globe

 John Fletcher (1579 -1625)

 John Fletcher was born in Rye.
 His father, Richard Fletcher, a successful cleric, held powerful church positions including becoming the chaplain to Queen Elizabeth I. However, it was his uncle, Giles Fletcher, a minor poet who was left in charge of his upbringing.
 Fletcher entered Cambridge but did not complete a degree and instead made his way to London to become a playwright.
-John Fletcher

 He first appears to be writing for a group at the Blackfriars Theatre.
 Some of this work was done in collaboration with Francis Beaumont who was his close friend for almost a decade.
 It has been said that they lived together in Bankside, sharing clothes and “one wench in the house between them” !

 During this time, Fletcher worked with the King’s men and collaborated with William Shakespeare on Henry VIII and Two Noble Kinsman.
-During his lifetime, Fletcher was consisted to be a great playwright and his fame rivalled Shakespeare.
+During his lifetime, Fletcher was considered to be a great playwright and his fame rivalled Shakespeare.
 Other collaborations were with Nathan Field and Philip Massinger.

 Fletcher’s life was cut short in 1625 when he died of the plague.
 John Aubrey, writing in 1680, recounts a story told by the clerk at St Saviour's that Fletcher had intended to leave London during one of the big plague outbreaks but stayed to wait for some clothes that he was having made whereupon he caught the plague.
 He is buried in the churchyard here at Southwark Cathedral.
 A memorial ledger stone can be found in the choir.